RobbieFernandez/join4together/README.md

 Play against the CPU or a friend to see who can place 4 of their tokens in a line first!

 # Download
-The latest ROM can be downloaded from the [Releases]("releases") page.
+The latest ROM can be downloaded from the [releases](/releases) page.
 The game can be run on real GBA hardware with a flashcart, or on your PC with an emulator.
 [mgba](https://mgba.io/) is the recommended emulator